10 Easy Ways to Boost Your Daily Fiber Intake Naturally

 If you’re someone who loves to bake, there are so many ways to sneak fiber into your treats.
 Swap refined flour for whole wheat, almond, or oat flour.
 Add grated zucchini, mashed bananas, or unsweetened applesauce to your batter for natural fiber and sweetness.
 A sprinkle of chia seeds or oat bran?
 Yes, please.

-A person in a grey coat holding a plate of roasted vegetables, including Brussels sprouts and broccoli, and taking a bite of broccoli with a fork on a city street with tall buildings in the background.
+A person in a grey coat holding a plate of roasted vegetables, including Brussels sprouts and broccoli, taking a bite of broccoli with a fork

 7. Veggies on Repeat